 A suggestion for accommodation is available on the website.

-Participants will be delivered a certificate of attendance indicating the number of hours of lectures.
+Participants will be delivered a certificate of attendance including the number of hours of lectures.

 QUESTIONS AND FURTHER INFORMATION: